-Please observe the no boating zones:
+Please observe the areas prohibited for navigation:

 - Between the signs and Mackintosh Dam - Between the signs and Sophia Outlet (Tunnel End)

 Practice minimal impact boating by accelerating gently in shallow water to avoid the underwater wash from the propeller jet stirring up silt and mud.
 This sediment clouds the water, disturbs sensitive weed beds, smothers aquatic plants and degrades fish habitat.